KilledByAPixel/JSONCrush/README.md

 * Call encodeURIComponent to make the string safe for urls.
 * To decode the string use JSONUncrush.

+# Why?

+* To compress longish (5000 characters or less) strings so they can be shared and bookmarked easily.
+* My main use case for this is [ZzArt](https://github.com/KilledByAPixel/ZzArt) to share json heavy links.

 # Example #1 (short string)

 ### JSON - 103 bytes